-That said, in our view, this is a matter that ought to be handled with prayer and careful consideration.
-We would also add that if a person does decide to exercise liberty in this area, they must take steps to guard against the progressive nature of alcoholism (the tendency to move from a free choice to a chemical addiction).
-It’s particularly important to be aware of any family history related to alcoholism, as this often increases the chances of a person losing control in this area of his or her life.
-It goes without saying, of course, that underage persons should obey the laws of the land and abstain from any use of alcohol whatsoever.
+- If someone does decide to drink, they should guard against the progressive nature of alcoholism (the tendency to move from a free choice to a chemical addiction).
+It’s particularly important to be aware of any family history related to alcoholism, as this can increase the chances of a person losing control.

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.